Harris Brothers: Nazi symbol controversy

 In 2002, the brothers appeared on a TNA PPV wearing shirts with the Nazi SS symbol.
-They also displayed their SS tattoos (which were later covered up).
 TNA apologized for the incident after the PPV.
-In 2018, the CEO of Aroluxe denied the brothers had Nazi ties, claiming the shirts were worn because they were in character as bikers.
+In 2018, the CEO of Aroluxe (a company who partnered with the brothers behind a new wrestling promotion) denied the brothers had Nazi ties, claiming the shirts were worn because they were in character as bikers, but did not specifically address why the pair had the notorious "SS" symbol tattoo'd on their bodies.